 Referral Advisor: Provides referrals to various community resources

-Developer of Support Groups: facilities support groups for faith community
+Developer of Support Groups: facilities support groups for the faith community

 Volunteer Coordinator: Recruits, trains, and oversees volunteers in the health ministry